Gardenia: Description

-Gardenia species typically grow as shrubs or small trees, however some species, such as those native to New Guinea, may grow to 20-30m tall.
+Gardenia species typically grow as shrubs or small trees, however some species, such as those native to New Guinea, may grow to tall.
 A small number of species found in tropical East Africa and southern Africa grow as small pyrophytic subshrubs.
 At least one species, Gardenia epiphytica, native to Gabon and Cameroon, grows as an epiphyte.
 Most species are unarmed and spineless, but some species such as some of those found in Africa are spinescent.

 The leaf arrangement is typically opposite or verticillate may (arranged in whorls).
 Leaves vary by species; many species are glossy with a distinctly coriaceous (or leathery) texture such as that seen in Gardenia jasminoides, whilst in others, leaves may be thin and chartaceous (or paper-like).

 The flowers, particularly in the species most commonly grown in gardens, may be large and showy and white, cream or pale yellow in color, with a pleasant and strong, sometimes overpowering scent that may be more noticeable at night, something quite typical of moth-pollinated plants.

 Gardenia flowers are hermaphrodite (or bisexual) with each individual flower having both male and female structures (that is, having both stamens and carpels).
 The arrangement of the flowers on the plant are solitary or in small terminal clusters or fascicles.
-The flowers vary across species, but most commonly have a funnel- or cylindrical-shaped corolla tube, normally elongated and narrow distally, surrounded by 5-12 or more lobes (petals) contorted or arranged in an overlapping pattern.
+The flowers vary across species, but most commonly have a funnel- or cylindrical-shaped corolla tube, normally elongated and narrow distally, surrounded by 5–12 or more lobes (petals) contorted or arranged in an overlapping pattern.

 Phytochemistry

 Crocetin is a chemical compound usually obtained from Crocus sativus, which can also be obtained from the fruit of Gardenia jasminoides.
 Gordonin is a novel methoxylated flavonol secreted in golden-colored resinous droplets of Gardenia gordonii, which is one of several critically endangered species of the Fiji Islands.

 Many of the native gardenias of the Pacific Islands and elsewhere in the paleotropics contribute towards the production of a diverse array of natural products.
 Methoxylated and oxygenated flavonols, flavones, and triterpenes accumulate on the vegetative and floral buds as yellow to brown droplets of secreted resins.
 Many focused phytochemical studies of these bud exudates have been published, including a population-level study of two rare, sympatric species of Fiji, G. candida and G. grievei.
-The evolutionary significance of the gums and resins of gardenias in attracting or repelling invertebrate herbivores, has yet to be explored by ecologists.
+The evolutionary significance of the gums and resins of gardenias in attracting or repelling invertebrate herbivores was explored by ecologists in 2018; specifically in the context of the repellent, insecticidal, and anti-oviposition activities of the ethanol-extracted essential oil of Gardenia jasminoides against whiteflies and mites.